StudentoftheCode/StudentoftheCode/README.md

 - 🔭 I’m currently working on **A website for a barber shop**

-- 🌱 I’m currently learning **Node.js, React, MongoDB and JavaScript**
+- 🌱 I’m currently learning **Node.js, React, Express and JavaScript**

 - 💬 Ask me about **HTML, CSS, JavaScript**